Srbaqua/Diary/README.md

-# 📔 Diary
+# 📔 Memory Augmentation Journal(MAJ)

-**Diary** is a full-stack web application designed to help users maintain a personal diary.
+**MAJ** is a full-stack web application designed to help users maintain a personal diary.
 Built with a React frontend and an Express.js backend, it allows users to create, read, update, and delete diary entries seamlessly.

 ---